What Is Documentary Wedding Photography?

 The full story – how I became a wedding photographer.

-My Mum has always recalled that it rained on her wedding day, yet there was no evidence of this in the album.
-A simple image of my Mum getting out of the car under an umbrella is an image I would have been able to connect with.
+It rained on Mum’s wedding day, yet there was no evidence of this in the album.
+A simple image of her under an umbrella would have helped me connect with their wedding.

 Let’s talk about your wedding

-More recently, a wedding I photographed was listed in the top 50 most memorable celebrity weddings of the decade in Hello!
+More recently, I was featured in the top 50 most memorable celebrity weddings of the decade in Hello!
 Magazine.
-A true compliment to my documentary style of wedding photography.
+A true compliment to my documentary-style wedding photography.